-The site adjoins the eastern edge of Kenilworth in an area mostly comprising residential development with associated local services and facilities.
+The Site adjoins the eastern edge of Kenilworth close to an area mostly comprising residential development, existing and future planned, all having associated local services and facilities.
 Transport connections to the local and wider network make it an ideal location for planned sustainable development.